 - The final assumption is that being positive and optimistic is the only way to achieve goodness.

-When it comes to humanism concerning learning, the three components include:
+When it comes to learning based on the humanism theory, the three key concepts include:

 Observation relies solely on truth and reality.
 It is free of every sort of imagination.
 Only those things that can be observed exist in full reality.